teslamate-org/teslamate/website/docs/installation/docker_advanced_apache.md

 This file contains the definition of the virtual hosts `teslamate.example.com` and `grafana.example.com`.
 It has to be enabled via `a2ensite teslamate`.

 This assumes, that you have the SSL certificate files residing in `/etc/letsencrypt/live/teslamate.example.com`.
+If it is somewhere else, you need to adapt the file accordingly.

 ```apacheconf title="/etc/apache2/sites-available/teslamate.conf"
 Define MYDOMAIN example.com